The Joint Strategic Needs Assessment identifies key issues affecting the health and wellbeing of our residents, both now and in the future.

 Early years foundation stage attainment data - statistics on early years foundation stage profile assessments including breakdowns by pupil characteristics.

 Guidance on school readiness

-National Institute for Health and Care Excellence (NICE) guidance: Social and emotional wellbeing: early years - this guidance covers support for the social and emotional wellbeing of vulnerable children under 5 through home visiting, childcare and early education.
+National Institute for Health and Care Excellence (NICE) guidance - the social and emotional wellbeing: early years guidance covers support for the social and emotional wellbeing of vulnerable children under 5 through home visiting, childcare and early education.